 - 1. Holders of a propaedeutical certificate will be admitted to the second study year of the degree programme, the post-propaedeutical phase. - 2.
-Students who have earned at least 40 (38) ECTS credit points in the first year of the propaedeutical phase will be provisionally admitted. - 3.
+Students who have received a preliminary positive BSA in the first year of the propaedeutical phase will be provisionally admitted. - 3.
 Provisional admission does not apply to the Minor or the third year of the degree programme.
-For that, the propaedeutical certificate is required.

-4. Provisional admission lapses if the student does not satisfy the conditions set out in Article 4.3.2.
+For that, the propaedeutical certificate is required. - 4.
+Provisional admission lapses if the student does not satisfy the conditions set out in Article 4.3.2.

-SECTION 6 THE PROGRAMME OF EXCELLENCE AND THE HONOURS COLLEGE
+SECTION 6 THE PROGRAMME OF EXCELLENCE AND THE HONOURS COLLEGE and selection procedure are described in the Appendix.